valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

   }).addTo(map);
  ```

 When you refresh the map, you should see the map, route line, and updated icons and summary text in the narration box.
-You can go back to the code and change ‘auto’ to ‘pedestrian’ or ‘bicycle’ if you want to build a route for walking or biking.
+You can ‘auto’ to ‘pedestrian’ or ‘bicycle’ if you want to build a route for walking or biking, although this particular route would exceed Valhalla's limits for other modes of transport.

 ## Walkthrough summary and next steps
 In this walkthrough, you learned the basics of making a map with Valhalla routing within the Leaflet and Leaflet Routing Machine frameworks.
 You can now take what you have learned and add more functionality to your map and embed it in your own projects.
 For example, you may want to add code to allow the user to pick routing locations with a button, change the mode of routing, or set other options for routing.
+You can also drag the route to change the start and end points or the points through which the route should pass.

 Each of the routing modes that Valhalla supports has many options that can be used to influence the output route and estimated time.
 For example, automobile routing allows you to set penalties and costs to avoid toll roads or crossing international borders, and bicycle routing allows you to specify the category of bicycle so you are routed on appropriate paths for your equipment.
 You can review the documentation to learn more about costing options with Valhalla.